 Cleaning hot tub filters can be done at least every two weeks.
 There are three methods to clean the filter based on the needs:

 – Rinsing it with warm water or use a hose to clean the build-up.

 – Soaking the filter with a filter cleaner for deep cleansing and removing stubborn contaminants.

 – Spray the filter with a cleaner and rinse it with clean water.

 Sanitizing and Shocking

 If you’re not using the hot tub for a while or when you have been using it often, do this step by using two optional products:

 – Chlorine kills contaminants faster than bromine but can leave smells, harsh on the skin, hair, and eyes if you put too much.

 – Bromine kills more slowly, barely leaves any odor, and is more gentle to the skin.
 From the price point, it’s quite more expensive than chlorine.

 Hot Tub Cover

 Hot tub covers are another part that might show mildew due to dampness.

 – Use a clean and soft cloth, and wipe the cover twice a week up to once a month.

 – Take off the cover and air it out for one or two days to remove the bad odor.

-– If there are any rips, grab a tape or patch and cover the ripped area immediately.
+– If there are any rips, grab tape or patch and cover the ripped area immediately.

 Hot Tub Surface

-Scrub the surface of the hot tub to clean any dirt, grease, and build-up, especially if your hot tub is installed outdoor.
+Scrub the surface of the hot tub to clean any dirt, grease, and build-up, especially if your hot tub is installed outdoors.

 – Use a soft sponge to wipe the shell and around the jets.